Lord Jesus help me cause I’m about to lose it!

 It never fails.
 Every time I start a bible study, the enemy starts throwing his darts, attacking the very areas in my life I’m trying to improve.
 It’s as though I have a big red target painted on my back or a sign that says, “Woman in Bible Study.
 Shoot Here!”

 Friday has become my favorite day of the week.
 Why you ask?
 Because it’s the only day I get more than an hour to myself.
-I get to clean, write, read, or get lost in new project without interruption.
+I get to clean, write, read, or get lost in a new project without interruption.
 I am convinced the peace this day brings keeps me from going insane —the rest of the week is c-r-a-z-y!

 Last Tuesday while driving my daughter back to school she informed me there would be no clinicals this coming Thursday.
 Thursday was an early dismissal day.
 And because they were only allowed to go to clinicals during regular school hours they decided to move Thursday’s clinical to Friday.